cloud-gov/cg-site/_docs/management/leveraging-authentication.md

 </a>
 ```

-Once the user clicks on this link, they will be sent to cloud.gov to login.
+Once the user clicks on this link, they will be sent to Cloud.gov to login.

 #### The user is returned to your site